Only Poland, Luxembourg expected at China Olympics opening

 The EU foreign service did not comment on why so many EU leaders were staying away.

-But a spokesperson for China's EU embassy told EUobserver: "China has always maintained that the Winter Olympics is a grand gathering for global winter Olympians and winter sports lovers, not a stage for political drama and manipulation".
+But a spokesperson for China's EU embassy told EUobserver: "A number of European dignitaries have made clear their opposition to the politicisation of sport and ... we have not heard of the EU boycotting the Beijing Winter Olympics".

-"A number of European dignitaries have made clear their opposition to the politicisation of sport and ... we have not heard of the EU boycotting the Beijing Winter Olympics," the Chinese spokesperson added.
+"China has always maintained that the Winter Olympics is a grand gathering for global winter Olympians and winter sports lovers, not a stage for political drama and manipulation", the spokesperson added.

 Putin-Xi summit